|

 favourite food.
 Young ones have been seen among short 'turfing' hydroids.

-The blue dragon nudibranch can also capture zooxanthellae and store
+The blue dragon nudibranch can also store symbiotic algae (zooxanthellae)

-these within its body.
-Here, the zooxanthellae get protection and
+within its cerata and body.
+Here, the zooxanthellae get protection

 through photosynthesis.
 Young animals are white as they have yet to